Find out as much as possible about the orchestras before you apply.

 Browse through our website.

 Start planning in good time - talk to your teacher during spring and early summer, get to a concert during the summer season.
-This way, you will be well informed, your application will be in by early September and you will get your extracts to prepare as soon as they are released.
+This way, you will be well informed, your application will be in by late August/early September and you will be able to prepare the excerpts that are available for download now from our website.

 Think carefully and consult your teacher.